NASA and DARPA Will Test Nuclear Engine for Future Mars Missions

 Other benefits to space travel include increased science payload capacity and higher power for instrumentation and communication.
 In a nuclear thermal rocket engine, a fission reactor is used to generate extremely high temperatures.

-The engine transfers the heat produced by the reactor to a liquid propellant, which is expanded and exhausted through a nozzle to propel the .
+The engine transfers the heat produced by the reactor to a liquid propellant, which is expanded and exhausted through a nozzle to propel the spacecraft.
 Nuclear thermal rockets can be three or more times more efficient than conventional chemical propulsion.

 Under the agreement, NASA's Space Technology Mission Directorate (STMD) will lead technical development of the nuclear thermal engine to be integrated with DARPA's experimental spacecraft.